Professional Development Workshops: Corrections

 Medicolegal Death Investigations held June, 2021.

-In collaboration with the Nebraska Department of Health and Human Services, the School of Criminology and Criminal Justice will be facilitating a three (3) day course on Medicolegal Death Investigations, June 2-4, 2020.
-Our Seminar will explore aspects of the cause and manner of death.
-We will explore forensic anthropology, environmental reconstruction of post-mortem events, and distinguish between foul-play from alterations caused by other factors.
+In collaboration with the Nebraska Department of Health and Human Services, the School of Criminology and Criminal Justice helped facilitate a three (3) day course on Medicolegal Death Investigations in June of 2021.
+The seminar explored aspects of the cause and manner of death, forensic anthropology, environmental reconstruction of post-mortem events, and distinguished foul-play from alterations caused by other factors.
 Instruction included crime scene investigations, firearm and toolmark criminalistics, entomology, toxicology, technology in the courtroom, and laws pertaining to death investigations.
-We will also address first responders, trauma, and working with families of homicide victims.
-Registration is coming soon.
+Also addressed were first responders, trauma, and working with families of homicide victims.

 Brain Injury and Domestic Violence: What the Legal System Needs to Know